semaurer/ToTheDen/Readme.md

 ### Game and Game View

-Using a loop which requests animation frames, the game and game view handle rendering each of the game's classes to the HTML 5 canvas.
-The game also detects collision referencing class attributes, and utilizing a collision detection function which can be seen below (it detects collisions between rectangles).
+Using a loop which requests animation frames, the game and game view handle rendering each of the game's classes to the HTML5 canvas.
+The game handles collisions by referencing class attributes, and utilizing a collision detection function which can be seen below (it detects collisions between rectangles).

 ![image of collision fn](https://github.com/semaurer/ToTheDen/blob/gh-pages/docs/prod_images/collision_pic.png)